sindresorhus/got/documentation/1-promise.md

 **Returns: <code>Promise<[Response](3-streams.md#response-1)>**</code>

-Eventually, you can pass only options containing a `url` property.
+Alternatively, you can pass only options containing a `url` property.

 ```js
 import got from 'got';